gabbyruehle/Aenocyon_Dirus_CDC_2021/README.md

 - https://www.kaggle.com/cmqub19/763k-ios-app-info

 ### /project
-Description of code files **here**.
+The project folder contain the 3 code files used for our analysis.
+The

 ### /submission
 Our project has been submitted for review on DEVPOST.
 The video presentation of our analysis can be found here (https://www.youtube.com/watch?v=lA_c2W0T7fg&t=2s&ab_channel=DanielKim).
 Our powerpoint presentation can be found in the submission folder.